LearnWithLlew/TestingLegacyCodeCourse.cpp/Resources/course3.md

 #### Adding Logging

-**Scenario:** In this scenario, the code is hard to test because none the results of the function are returned.
+**Scenario:** In this scenario, the code is hard to test because none of the results of the function are returned.
 Everything that occurs is a **side-effect**.
 Because a common cause of this is **calls to web service**, that will be our example.
 First we are going to look at how to **capture** this behaviour, and then we are going to look at what to do when you **can't call the service in tests**.